 The following is a summary of material considerations arising under ERISA and the prohibited transaction provisions of Section 4975 of the Code that may be relevant to a prospective purchaser of the Notes that is an employee benefit plan, or certain other retirement plans and arrangements, including individual retirement accounts ("IRAs") and annuities, Keogh plans, and collective investment funds in which such plans, accounts, annuities or arrangements are invested, that are described in or must follow Title I of ERISA or Section 4975 of the Code, or an entity that is deemed to hold the assets of any such plan or arrangement (collectively, "Plans"), or a governmental or church plan or foreign plan that is subject to foreign law or U.S. federal, state or local law similar to that of Title I of ERISA or Section 4975 of the Code (each such similar law, a "Similar Law") or a person or entity acting on behalf of, using the assets of or deemed to use the assets of a Plan or of a plan subject to Similar Law.
-The discussion does not purport to deal with all aspects of ERISA or Section 4975 of the Code relevant to particular circumstances.
+The discussion does not purport to deal with all aspects of ERISA or Section 4975 of the Code or Similar Law that may be relevant to particular Plans in light of their particular circumstances.